dwongdev/DualQRCode/README.md

 ## How It Works

-The generator creates two separate QR codes with high error correction (Level H) and combines them into a single image using pixel splicing.
-Each cell that differs between the two QR codes is split in two, creating a pattern that can be interpreted differently based on the scanning angle.
+The ambiguous QR code in this application works by combining two different QR codes into a single image using a split pixel pattern.
+When two QR codes have different patterns at the same position, the cell is split in half - one half represents the first QR code and the other half represents the second QR code.
+When both QR codes have the same pattern at a position (both black or both white), the cell is filled with a solid color.
+Due to the high error correction capability of QR codes (using error correction level 'H'), QR code scanners can still read either URL depending on the scanning angle.
+If you can't get it to open both URLs, keep trying from different angles!

 Key features:
 - Generates QR codes with 2 different URLs